 where E is the mean rate of oscillation (Chopra and Kambe, 1976, Yates, 1983, Fish, 1998).

 We used a customized MATLAB script to detect flukebeats based upon methods defined by Gough et al. (2019).
-For each detected tailbeat, we combined values from the digitizing of Chopra and Kambe’s figures, kinematic variables from the tag data such as swimming speed (U) in m s-1 and fluking frequency (f) in Hz, and UAV-measured morphometrics to calculate thrust power output, drag coefficient, and Reynolds number for the period of time corresponding to a single tailbeat.
+For each detected tailbeat, we combined values from the digitizing of Chopra and Kambe’s figures, kinematic variables from the tag data such as U, f, and UAV-measured morphometrics to calculate thrust power output, drag coefficient, and Reynolds number for the period of time corresponding to a single tailbeat.
 The thrust power output (PT) is given by:

 PT= 0.5 ρ CT U3 Fa hC2 (7)

-where ρ is the density of seawater, CT is the coefficient of thrust, U is swimming velocity (m s-1), Fa is the planar surface area of the fluke (m2), h is amplitude of heave (m), and C is the chord length (m).
+where CT is the coefficient of thrust, and h is amplitude of heave (m).
 The equation for the dimensionless drag coefficient (CD) is given by:

 CD=PT0.5 ρ Sa U3 (8)

-where Sa is equal to the surface area of the body (m2).
 The dimensionless Reynolds number (Re) is defined by:

-Re=L Uv (9)
+Re=Lbody Uv (9)

-where L is the individual’s total length (m) and v is the kinematic viscosity of sea water.
-Propulsive efficiency was calculated through digitation of images in Chopra and Kambe 1976.
+where v is the kinematic viscosity of sea water.
+Propulsive efficiency was calculated through digitation of images in Chopra and Kambe (1976).

-Normal vs. Maximum Effort Swimming
+Routine vs. Maximum Effort Swimming

-The relationship between normal and maximum effort swimming can be analyzed where normal effort swimming was defined as steady-state migratory swimming behaviors or swimming in between foraging events.
-Maximum effort swimming was defined as the period within ten seconds before a lunge feeding event.
+The relationship between routine and maximum effort swimming can be analyzed where routine effort swimming was defined as steady-state migratory swimming behaviors or swimming in between foraging events.
+Maximum effort swimming was defined as the period within 10 s before a lunge feeding event.
 This punctuality was chosen because at this point during the lunge, we can compare measurements of absolute performance by looking at the same swimming velocities and compare relative kinematics at that specific speed.
-Once identified, normal swimming kinematics and maximum swimming kinematics were sorted from one another to be individually analyzed and compared.
+Once identified, routine swimming kinematics and maximum swimming kinematics were sorted from one another to be individually analyzed and compared.

 Comparison to a Simple Rigid-Body Model

-We created a simple rigid-body model comparison for our data using an equation devised by Hoerner (Hoerner, 1962; Blevins, 1983) that determines the relationship between drag coefficient and Reynolds number for a simple gliding body of a given shape.
+We created a simple rigid-body model comparison for our data using an equation devised by Hoerner (Hoerner, 1962; Blevins, 1983) that determines the relationship between CD and Re for a simple gliding body of a given shape.
 Hoerner’s equation for drag force can be found by first solving for the drag coefficient with respect to time (CD(t)) which is given by:

 CDt= F0.072LbodyUtv15 1+1.5WmaxLbody327.0WmaxLbody3 (10)

-where F is equal to the correction factor for an undulating body (1 for rigid-body simulations), Lbody is the animal’s body length (m), Ut is the swimming speed (m s-1) with respect to time, v is the kinematic viscosity, and Wmax is the maximum body diameter (m).
+where F is equal to the correction factor for an undulating body (1 for rigid-body simulations), Ut is the swimming speed (m s-1) with respect to time, v is the kinematic viscosity, and Wmax is the maximum body diameter (m).
 We can then plug the resultant into the equation for drag force ( Fdragparasite) which is given by:

-Fdragparasite=12 ρw Swet CDt U(t) (11)
+Fdragparasite=12 ρ Sa CDt U(t) (11)

-where ρw is the mass density of seawater and Swet is the wetted body area which is approximated using body mass (Fish, 1993).

-We plotted drag coefficient vs. Reynolds number for the simple Hoerner model predictions with our real, empirical estimates of heaving, full body animals.
+We plotted CD against Re for the simple Hoerner model predictions with our real, empirical estimates of heaving, full body animals.
 This permitted us to examine the comparison of drag on a rigid, gliding body with no appendages to the drag on a swimming animal with morphological features and control surfaces present.

 Statistical Analyses